krit95/GHC_Inlining_GA_NN/README.md

 To run from command line, cd to this repo's root folder and run:
 > python neat/ghc-inlining/inlining-decision/simple_test.py

-*You don't need the modified GHC for this, as the inputs have already been extracted by us from an actual run into the specified file*
+*You don't need the modified GHC for this, as the inputs have already been extracted by us from an actual run into the specified file.*

 #### Full test
 The primary controller of the whole algorithm is in *evolve-feedforward.py* located [here](https://github.com/krit95/GHC_Inlining_GA_NN/tree/master/neat/ghc-inlining/inlining-decision).